It’s no secret that pensions are becoming a rarity.

 No savings means you have little or no safety net.

-No pension means you’re going to find making work optional one day a little trickier and are going to have to get pretty inventive quickly to avoid poverty in old age.
+No pension means you’ll find making work optional one day a little trickier and will have to get pretty inventive quickly to avoid poverty in old age.

 If you don’t start saving and investing soon, the cost, risk, and pain of trying to change this will worsen each year.